 Stone, D. P. (2015).
 The Changing Arctic Environment.
 New York, New York: Cambridge University Press.

-Since the industrial revolution the Arctic environment is undergoing unprecedented change due to human activity.
+Since the industrial revolution, the Arctic environment is undergoing unprecedented change due to human activity.
 The seemingly pristine arctic environment is also showing high levels of toxic chemicals and increased warming which have started to have serious consequences on the climate in other parts of the world.
-Told though an Arctic Messenger, author David Stone examines scientific monitoring and influential groups have led to international legal actions to lessen the harm to the arctic environment.
+Told through an Arctic Messenger, author David Stone examines scientific monitoring and influential groups have led to international legal actions to lessen the harm to the arctic environment.

 Wohlforth, C. (2004).
 The Whale and the Supercomputer: On The Northern Front of Climate Change.
 New York: North Point Press.

 The Whale and the Supercomputer weaves the personal stories of the scientists researching climate with the experiences of the Inupiat of northern Alaska.
 The book equally describes the whaling practices and traditional knowledge of the Inupiaq as much as data-driven measures of snow, glacial melt, albedo -that is, light reflected by a planet- and biological changes observable in animals and insects.
 The description of the two cultures allows non-scientists to relate to the earliest examples of climate change affecting the environment.